How would a carbon fiber tube help me with imaging?

 Don't take our word for it, ask us for a sample and we'll send one out to you.
 Ask the composite core tube guys for a sample of their tube as well and compare for yourself.

 Oh, did I mention the beautiful finish of our tubes?

 Urethane Clear-Coat Finish

 Our Premium carbon fiber tubes are clear-coated with two-part, automotive grade urethane.
 The clear-coat is baked at 150 degrees to full cure before it is polished to a mirror finish.

 The particular clear-coat we use has very good UV blocking agents to greatly reduce the degrading effects that UV radiation has on the epoxy resin.

 Be wary of any tube that does not have UV protection, they will begin to yellow very quickly and will eventually begin to degrade.

 Ultra Flat Black Tube Interior

 We spent a lot of time researching an ultra-flat black paint for our carbon tubes.
 We have formulated a superb combination of black primer and flat black topcoat that has excellent bonding to carbon and lower reflectivity than any paint we've ever tested.
-Our special paint treatment is standard on our Celestron C-14 replacement tubes and optional on all custom tubes.
+In testing, we've submerged the tubes in water of various temperature for 2 weeks at a time to make sure it holds up.
+It does!
+Our special paint treatment is standard on our Celestron replacement tubes and optional on all custom tubes.